 Teaching

 My teaching philosophy focuses on stimulating a learning process where students perceive the subject matter to be directly related to their future careers.
 To achieve that, I include community-based projects in some of my classes.
-I also include hands-on tutorials, and assignments that allow undergraduate and graduate students to connect their knowledge to scenarios that depict real situations.
+I also include hands-on tutorials and assignments that allow undergraduate and graduate students to connect their knowledge to scenarios that depict real situations.

 Undergraduate Classes